Binary dynamics from Einstein-Maxwell theory at second post-Newtonian order using effective field theory: Conclusions

 \section{Conclusions}

-We have described how to use the EFT method to efficiently calculate the 2PN order Lagrangian of Einstein-Maxwell theory for a binary system.
-We have shown how to derive the Feynman rules up to 2PN order and have drawn the 1PN and 2PN order Feynman diagrams that contribute to the calculation of the Lagrangian.
-The calculation involved $\mathcal{O}(q^2v^4)$, $\mathcal{O}(Gq^2v^2)$, $\mathcal{O}(G^2q^2)$ and $\mathcal{O}(Gq^4)$ kinds of 2PN order diagrams.
-These include 1-loop and 2-loop integrals.
-All diagrams could be computed with only two master integrals.
-This demonstrates the efficiency of the EFT method for the calculation of the 2PN Lagrangian.\\
+We have outlined using the EFT method to efficiently calculate the 2PN order Lagrangian of Einstein-Maxwell theory for a binary system.
+We derived the Feynman rules up to 2PN order and depicted the 1PN and 2PN order Feynman diagrams contributing to the Lagrangian.
+The calculation included $\mathcal{O}(q^2v^4)$, $\mathcal{O}(Gq^2v^2)$, $\mathcal{O}(G^2q^2)$, and $\mathcal{O}(Gq^4)$ types of 2PN order diagrams, encompassing 1-loop and 2-loop integrals.
+All diagrams could be computed using just two master integrals, showcasing the efficiency of the EFT method for calculating the 2PN Lagrangian.

+For the Einstein–Maxwell system, dissipative far-zone effects enter earlier than in pure GR: electromagnetic dipole radiation induces radiation reaction at 1.5PN \cite{Jackson:1998}, whereas the leading gravitational-wave reaction appears at 2.5PN \cite{Blanchet:2014LRR}.
+Conservative hereditary (tail) effects first arise at 4PN from gravitational-wave tails \cite{Foffa:2013Tail,Blanchet:2014LRR}; in flat spacetime the Maxwell field satisfies Huygens’ principle, so EM tails are absent, implying any mixed gravity-EM conservative hereditary terms occur no earlier than 4PN \cite{Harte:2013NoEMTails}.
+Finite-size (tidal) corrections from electromagnetic polarizability contribute as \(\sim \alpha_E E^2 \sim \alpha_E q^2/r^4\), which corresponds to 3PN in standard PN counting for \(\alpha_E\sim R^3\) \cite{Jackson:1998,GoldbergerRothstein:2006EFT}, while the leading gravitational quadrupolar tides enter at 5PN \cite{FlanaganHinderer:2008PRD,Hinderer:2008ApJ}.
+All of these sectors lie beyond the 2PN conservative near-zone order computed here and will be addressed in future work.

-An obvious extension of the current result is to compute the 3PN Lagrangian, which will involve upto 3-loop Feynman integrals; the number of diagrams to be evaluated is large, and we leave this for future work.
-Finally, with a Lagrangian in hand, a next step will be to calculate the orbital motion, and the gravitational radiation that will be emitted; this is work in progress.
+An obvious extension of the current result is to compute the 3PN Lagrangian, which will involve up to 3-loop Feynman integrals.
+The number of diagrams to be evaluated is large, and we leave this for future work.
+Finally, with the Lagrangian in hand, the next step will be to calculate the orbital motion and the gravitational radiation emitted; this is work in progress.

 \acknowledgements

 The author is very grateful to Jan Steinhoff for suggesting EFT method and valuable discussions throughout the project.
 The author would also like to thank Chris Van Den Broeck for going through the manuscript.
 The author thanks Tanja Hinderer and Jasper Roosmale Nepveu for valuable comments to improve the manuscript.
 This work was supported by the Netherlands Organization for Scientific Research (NWO).